-Is a passing mention in a 30+ year old rock song lyric cause for civic celebration?
+Is a passing mention in a 40+ year old rock song lyric cause for civic celebration?
 In Winslow it sure is.
-When the Eagles first decided to "Take it Easy" in a song written by Jackson Browne and Glenn Frey in 1973, the reference to "standing on a corner in Winslow Arizona" was just a catchy almost-rhyme.
+When the Eagles first decided to "Take it Easy" in a song written by Jackson Browne and Glenn Frey, the reference to "standing on a corner in Winslow Arizona" was just a catchy almost-rhyme.

 In any event, the corner is a photo op destination now, so the scheme worked.
 In early 2006 the building with the mural was mostly demolished -- except for the mural wall.
 The town purchased the property and has built a small park, part of a plan to expand the spot as a Route 66 destination landmark.

-When we visited in 2006, "Take It Easy" pride radiated from at least two of the three other unofficial corners at Second and Kinsley -- where businesses promise t-shirts, hats, and Route 66 memorabilia.
+When we visited, "Take It Easy" pride radiated from at least two of the three other unofficial corners at Second and Kinsley -- where businesses promise t-shirts, hats, and Route 66 memorabilia.

-Yup, that's the kind of encounter that awaits you if you hang around on the corner long enough.
+Yup, that's the kind of encounter that awaits you if you stand around on the corner long enough.